styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Session widget displaying sold/squeezed counts and rewards
 - Integrated with the mod loader's configuration system

+### Autoscroller
+Automates summon scroll usage to collect specific creatures:
+- Select target creatures from a comprehensive list
+- Choose scroll tier (grey, green, blue, purple, yellow)
+- Set stopping conditions (total creatures or tier-based targets)
+- Configurable autoscroll speed with rate-limit protection
+- Real-time tracking of found creatures and scroll usage
+- Automatic stopping when targets are reached
+- Rate-limit handling with visual feedback

+### Cauldron Upgrade
+Enhances the native Monster Cauldron interface with powerful search and filter functionality:
+- Real-time search through all monsters in your cauldron
+- Filter monsters by rarity (Grey, Green, Blue, Purple, Yellow)
+- Game-styled UI controls that integrate seamlessly with the existing interface
+- Automatic detection and enhancement of the cauldron modal
+- Efficient filtering system for managing large monster collections
+- Clean, responsive design that matches the game's aesthetic

 ### Cyclopedia
 A comprehensive game data viewer and player profile manager:
 - View detailed monster and equipment information